-Rebecca's 2018 season sees her travelling across Alberta, Canada, first in March when she will play the role of Frau Viehmann in Canadian composer Dean Burry's opera The Brothers Grimm with Opera NUOVA's touring company.
-She will appear again with Opera NUOVA in June as The Baker's Wife in Sondheim's Into the Woods and Elmire in Mechem's Tartuffe.
-Following these productions Rebecca is looking forward to spending the summer in London and appearing alongside fellow emerging artists in various concerts.
+Rebecca's 2018 season saw her travelling to Alberta, Canada, first in March when she played the role of Frau Viehmann in Canadian composer Dean Burry's opera The Brothers Grimm with Opera NUOVA's touring company.
+Then again with Opera NUOVA in June as The Baker's Wife in Sondheim's Into the Woods and Elmire in Mechem's Tartuffe.
+In August Rebecca joins Mercury Opera in Drumheller, Alberta as Mercedes in their production Carmen in the Badlands.

 "Voice of a Nation"

 Post performance Q&A session with the artists involved with "Voice of a Nation"

 Left to Right: Rebecca Cuddy (Métis Mezzo-Soprano), Aria Evans (First Nations Choreophrager), Ian Cusson (Métis Composer), Michael Mori (Director, Tapestry Opera)

 Rebecca has a keen interest in contemporary music and collaborated with Tick Tock on a new opera piece entitled A Certain Sense of Order, which was premiered at “Rough for Opera 15” in March 2017 hosted by Second Movement at the Cockpit Theater.
 Rebecca was thrilled to have the opportunity to perform this piece again in August 2017 as part of the Tête à Tête Opera Festival, a showcase of new opera works.

 "A Certain Sense of Order" - a New Opera by Tick Tock